Founder, E-RYT 500, E-RYT 200, YACEP

 |Sunday||9:30 - 10:45 AM||Strengthen / Flow / Swing|

-Kimberly has always had a passion for helping others.
-She is a current Yoga Therapist finishing up her 500 Yogi Training, Clinical Psychology doctoral student, Reiki Master.
-She was drawn to yoga 10 years ago to gain more self-awareness after experiencing a trauma in her life.
+Christi is a current Yoga Therapist finishing up her Yogi Training, Registered Nurse, and Mom.
 She experienced the powerful impact that full spectrum Yoga and all its mind, body, life and spirit tools can have on the human condition.
-While, the road to lessening the emotional ties with a trauma were challenging, she was able to find the balance and forgiveness by going within.